 Quebec City has the right idea when it comes to winter fun!
-The season starts with the Winter Carnival featuring adorable ambassador “Bonhomme”.
+The season starts with the Winter Carnival featuring the adorable ambassador “Bonhomme”.
 The festival, one of the world’s biggest winter festivals, recently celebrated its 60th anniversary.
 Last year it drew over 600,000 people from across the globe to the city.
 Beyond the Winter Carnaval, there are many fun activities for the visitors to embrace winter along with Quebecois society’s spirit of simply bundling up in layers and going outdoors.

-An interesting fact about Bonhomme, he has his own security detail, just like the secret service.
-Tall and imposing he wears the arrowhead sash (inspired by the Amerindian culture) as he appears all over the city during the celebration.
+An interesting fact about Bonhomme, he has his security detail, just like the secret service.
+Tall and imposing, he wears the arrowhead sash (inspired by the Amerindian culture) as he appears all over the city during the celebration.
 People love this friendly character and in some cases, children hold him in higher esteem than Santa Claus in Quebec City.

 Here are a few ideas on how you can embrace your winter spirit in Quebec City: